-Pinetree Secondary School promotes the values expressed in the BC Human Rights Code which respects the rights of all individuals in accordance with the law - prohibiting discrimination based on race, colour, Indigenous ancestry, place of origin, religion, marital status, physical or mental disability, sex or sexual orientation, discriminatory publication, and discrimination in accommodation, service and facility in the school environment.
+Pinetree Secondary School promotes the values expressed in the BC Human Rights Code to respect the rights of all individuals in accordance with the law and prohibit discrimination based on race, colour, Indigenous ancestry, place of origin, religion, marital status, physical or mental disability, sex or sexual orientation.
+As well as through discriminatory publication and discrimination in accommodation, service, and facility in the school environment.